Kitchens Without Backsplashes — 15 Attractive Alternatives That Throw Out the Rule Book

 (Image credit: Ron Royals)

-Plaster walls are a huge trend right now, and while they look gorgeous, pick the right approach and it can be a really practical choice for your kitchen walls.
-Tadelakt - unlike clay - is a waterproof and mold-resistant lime-based plaster that's often used in wet rooms so would work perfectly as a backsplash.
-Just consider that is it prone to staining, so perfectly fine above a sink but wouldn't recommend using above a hob.
+Plaster walls are a huge trend right now, and while they look gorgeous, pick the right approach and it can be a really practical choice for your space.
+If you're remodeling a kitchen, consider Tadelakt walls.
+These, unlike clay, are waterproof and mold-resistant, often used in wet rooms so would work perfectly as a backsplash.
+Just consider that they may be prone to staining, so perfectly fine above a sink but experts wouldn't recommend using above a hob.

 Rustic green kitchen